-The Harbor Health Family Nurse Practitioner Residency is a 12-month program providing intensive training in the clinical complexity of family practice in the safety net setting and high performance, Patient Centered Medical Home (PCMH) model for primary care.
+The Harbor Health Family Nurse Practitioner Residency Training Program is a 12-month program providing intensive training in the clinical complexity of family practice in the safety net setting and high performance, Patient Centered Medical Home model for primary care.

 The program is specifically intended for new family nurse practitioners (FNP) who are committed to developing careers as PCPs in the challenging setting of community health centers and other safety net settings.

 The residency is a full-time, 12-month salaried position with a one-year employment commitment after completion of the program.

 The program structure includes:

 - Precepted primary care sessions